Boundary Effects on the Controllability of Coupled KdV Systems: Well-posedness

 with initial conditions

 and boundary data

 whit $\nu(t):=- a \psi_{xx}(t,0)$ and $\xi(t) := - ac\varphi_{xx}(t,0)- r\psi(t,0)$.

-The proof can be done by using a fixed point argument as in Proposition \ref{linearNonr-1}.
+The proof used a fixed point argument as in Proposition \ref{linearNonr-1}, So we omit it.
 On the other hand, multiplying the first equation of \eqref{kdvadjoin} by \(-t \varphi,\) the second one by \(-\frac{b}{c} t \psi\) and integrating by parts over \((0, T) \times(0, L),\) we obtain

 and

 Adding the above identities, it yields

 Thus,